icopy-site/awesome-cn/docs/awesome/awesome-go.md

 - [nview](https://github.com/blinklabs-io/nview) - Local monitoring tool for a Cardano Node.
 It's a TUI (terminal user interface) designed to fit most screens.
 - [solana-go](https://github.com/gagliardetto/solana-go) - Go library to interface with Solana JSON RPC and WebSocket interfaces.
 - [tendermint](https://github.com/tendermint/tendermint) - High-performance middleware for transforming a state machine written in any programming language into a Byzantine Fault Tolerant replicated state machine using the Tendermint consensus and blockchain protocols.
+- [tronlib](https://github.com/kslamph/tronlib) - A comprehensive, production-ready Go SDK for interacting with the TRON blockchain with TRC20 token support.

 ## Bot Building